 How much of Volkswagen's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Volkswagen reported that EUR 67.38 billion of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 99.6% of the company's total CAPEX.
 Of this amount, EUR 18.48 billion (27.3% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 72.3% of Volkswagen's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 72.3% of Volkswagen's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Volkswagen's eligible CAPEX is aligned with the EU Taxonomy?